AkibDa/NumPY/README.md

 ## How to Use This Repo

-1. Clone the repository: `git clone https://github.com/AkibDa/NumPY.git` (Replace with your actual repo URL)
+1. Clone the repository: `git clone https://github.com/AkibDa/NumPY.git`
 2. Navigate to the directory: `cd NumPY`
 3. The code examples and exercises are in main.py.
 You can run them using a Python environment with NumPy installed.